poseisystems/posei_data/README.md

 conda create -n tws_env python=3.9
 ```

 Replace `tws_env` with your desired environment name.
-Here, we are using Python 3.9 as an example, but you can choose another Python version if needed.
+Here, we are using Python 3.9 as an example, but you can choose another Python version if needed.  # Posei Data: Defensive check added

 - *Alternative: Create a new Python virtual environment without Anaconda:*